Encoding syntactic objects and Merge operations in function spaces: Syntactic Objects and Weighted Combinations

-We first analyze the magma of syntactic objects and how it can be encoded in a space of functions.
+We recall the main aspects we will need of the mathematical model of the core syntax-formation process via free symmetric Merge, as formulated in \cite{MCB}.

 As in \cite{MCB}, we denote by $\cS\cO_0$ the (finite) set of lexical items and syntactic features, and by $\cS\cO$ the (countable) set of syntactic objects.
-The set $\cS\cO$ has an algebraic structure: it is the non-associative, commutative magma generated by the set $\cS\cO_0$,
+The set $\cS\cO$ has an algebraic structure: it is the free non-associative, commutative magma generated by the set $\cS\cO_0$,

 where $\fM$ denotes the magma operation.
 This implies that $\cS\cO$ can be identified with the set $\fT_{\cS\cO_0}$ of abstract (no-planar) binary rooted trees with leaves decorated by elements of $\cS\cO_0$.
-As in \cite{MCB}, we will use the notations $\cS\cO$ and $\fT_{\cS\cO_0}$ interchangeably.
+As in \cite{MCB}, we will use the notations $\cS\cO$ and $\fT_{\cS\cO_0}$ interchangeably (the notation $\cS\cO$ is the one that was in use in some of the linguistics literature and is suggestive of the linguistic role, while the notation $\fT_{\cS\cO_0}$ if more directly suggestive of the type of mathematical objects involved, trees with leaves labelled by elements of the set $\cS\cO_0$).
+We will denote by $V^o(T) \subset V(T)$ the set of non-leaf vertices of a tree $T\in \fT_{\cS\cO_0}$.
+We will also use the common terminology ``cherry tree" to denote a full binary rooted tree $T\in \fT_{\cS\cO_0}$ with two leaves, namely $T=\fM(\alpha, \beta)$ and we call a ``cherry-tree substructure", or a ``cherry subtree" of a full binary rooted tree $T\in \fT_{\cS\cO_0}$ a subtree $T_v \subset T$ consisting of all descendants of a non-root vertex $v$, that happens to be a cherry, namely $T_v=\fM(\alpha, \beta)$ with root $v$ and two leaves.